Senate Bill 46 History

 conducted by the State Police.
 The cost of the criminal background

-paid by the applicant or candidate.
+check shall be is paid by the applicant or candidate.
 The result

 of each background check conducted in accordance with this section